 3. Lean your W kayak into the wind – That would make it harder for it to affect the course of your W kayak.

-6. Any object protruding from the deck is exposed to the wind, and therefore generates additional drag – Dismount deck mounted rod holders, and store your fishing rods inside the hulls whenever possible.
-A milk crate would act as a small sail that’s controlled by the wind, so you’d better avoid using one.
+6. Any object protruding from the deck is exposed to the wind, and therefore generates additional drag – Detach the spray shield if you have one attached, dismount deck mounted rod holders, and store your fishing rods inside the hulls whenever possible.
+A milk crate would act as a small sail that’s controlled by the wind, so you’d better avoid using one altogether.

 7. Keep paddling in a steady pace and a straight course – This is not about one-time corrections, but about minimizing your effort and getting there.
 Precision and efficiency are as important as power.

-8. Again: Remember you can move fore and aft along the saddle, and by that control the angle in which your W kayak will point relatively to the direction from which the wind blows: Paddling from a forward position will tend to point the bow into the wind, and paddling from a backward position would tend to point the bow sideways and away from the wind (not a desirable thing).
+8. IMPORTANT – Remember you can move fore and aft along the saddle, and by doing so control the angle in which your W kayak will point relatively to the direction from which the wind blows: Paddling from a forward position will tend to point the bow into the wind, and paddling from a backward position would tend to point the bow sideways and away from the wind (not a desirable thing).

 Here is an instructional video on the subject: